Deliveries to hospitals and medical centers are unavailable for all products.

 3. Resin Flower Preservation

 This process creates a beautiful and durable keepsake that allows you to enjoy the beauty of the flowers for years to come.
-Flower resin preservation offers a unique way to capture the essence of special occasions, sentimental moments, or cherished memories by preserving flowers.
+Resin flower preservation offers a unique way to capture the essence of special occasions, sentimental moments, or cherished memories by preserving flowers.

-Follow these steps to protect funeral flowers using resin:
+Follow these steps on how to preserve funeral flowers in resin:

 1. Arrange the flowers in a silicone mould, ensuring they fit comfortably and create an aesthetically pleasing arrangement.